jundalisay/sp/content/en/research/hume/treatise/book-3/part-2/section-3b.md

     The first possession always engages the attention most.
         If we neglected it, there would be no reason to assign property to any succeeding possession.16

+{{< b >}}
-Footnote 16:
+### Footnote 16:

-    Some philosophers account for the right of occupation, by saying: that everyone has a property in his own labour, and that when he joins that labour to anything, it gives him the property of the whole.
+Some philosophers account for the right of occupation, by saying:
+        that everyone has a property in his own labour, and that when he joins that labour to anything, it gives him the property of the whole.
 But:
         There are several kinds of occupation where we cannot join our labour to the object we acquire.
             As when we possess a meadow by grazing our cattle on it.

 We gain ownership of such objects through accession or by owning them beforehand.
             This is circular reasoning.

 We can only join our labour to anything in a figurative sense.
             We only alter it by our labour.
             This forms a relation between us and the object.
             From this arises the property according to the preceding principles.
+{{< /b >}}

 ## The Definition Of Possession